DecoratedWings/HapticDao/README.md

-# Instructions For Judging for Chainlink Hackathon 2022
+# Instructions For Judges for Chainlink Hackathon 2022:

 1) Clone the repository and cd into hapticdao/hapticreact, then just like any othe react project:
     ```